 Therefore, we have to move towards such an education system, which can be easily available to everyone.

 The objectives of inclusive education and general education are almost the same.
-Such as development of the country, development of human institutions through proper education to children, civil development, reorganization of society and providing professional efficiency etc.
+Such as the development of the country, development of human institutions through proper education to children, civil development, reorganization of society and providing professional efficiency etc.

 Apart from these goals, other goals of inclusive education are described as follows –